Mithadar: Economy

 Mithadar was once the epicenter of Karachi's business community before the arrival of the British prompted businessmen to migrate directly east and south to the areas of Saddar, Cantonment, and Bolton Markets.
-The area is known for its many textile markets that are located in Mithader and the adjoining communities of Kharadar and Bolton Markets.
+The area is known for its many textile markets that are located in Mithader and the adjoining communities of Kharadar and Bolton Market.

 The area was once home to a thriving Hindu business community prior to the independence of Pakistan.
 Up until independence, the area was a Hindu majority area - a legacy which is still reflected in major street names such as Chandan Mukhi Lane, and Vishramdas Sukhramdas Street.
 At the eastern end of the neighborhood begins Rampart Row, where elaborate examples of 20th century Sikh and Hindu architecture can still be found.
-The area is still home to the Devi Mata and Bhagnari Shiv Temples.
+The area is still home to the Devi Mata and Bhagnari Shiv temples.